StardockCorp/Stardock-Software-Localization/README.md

-# Start11-Localization
+# Stardock-Software-Localization
-Public effort to improve Start11 language localizations for the product.
+A public effort to improve Stardock language localizations for software product catelog.